santagoy/san-tagoy-xyz/content/posts/Firefly-esque Lifepaths.md

 |    9     |    Sleight of Hand    |
 |    10    |       Sciences        |

-_†**Xenobilogical Medicine** is the practice of managing the health of non-sentient alien or engineered life.
+_†**Xenobiological Medicine** is the practice of managing the health of non-sentient alien or engineered life.
 "Engineered life" referring to gene-spliced created creatures that range from pets to beasts of burden._
 ```
 ````